MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-27-Airworthiness-Standards-Normal-Category-Rotorcraft/subpart-F-Equipment/subjectgroup-ECFReae8ca94d150d40-General/section-27.1305.md

 (3) The r.p.m. of each main rotor whose speed can vary appreciably with respect to that of another main rotor.

 (l) A low fuel warning device for each fuel tank which feeds an engine.
-This device must -
+This device must—

 (1) Provide a warning to the flightcrew when approximately 10 minutes of usable fuel remains in the tank; and